& Student Right to Know

 More recent and comprehensive Integrated Postsecondary Education Data System (IPEDS) information about Ancilla College can be found at the National Center for Education Statistics.

 Each year, Ancilla College publishes its Annual Security Report as required by the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-This current report is the 2017 report, which covers the 2017 calendar year, in addition to the previous six calendar years.
+This current report is the 2020 report, which covers the 2019 calendar year, in addition to the previous two calendar years.

 Equity in Athletics